+Status GPA/ Attempted Hours/ Excessive Hours Consequences Good Standing 2.0 or higher but less than 67% or excessive hours Student eligible for continued enrollment but ineligible for financial aid unless request for continued financial aid is successfully appealed.
 Suspension Cumulative GPA below 2.0 at the end of the spring semester Student ineligible for continued enrollment and ineligible for financial aid unless suspension is successfully appealed.
-Students who successfully appeal suspension will be placed on suspension/reinstatement and required to participate in the Student Success Program.
+Students who successfully appeal suspension will be placed on suspension/ reinstatement and required to participate in the Student Success Program.
 Students who appeal suspension, but then are suspended more than twice will not be permitted to re-enroll unless they improve status in summer school or participate in Academic Fresh Start.
 A Student Success Counselor will be assigned to suspended students.
 The counselor will assist students in taking steps to achieve eligibility for re-enrollment.
-Financial Aid Warning The university evaluates Satisfactory Academic Progress at the end of each payment period and determines that the student did not meet 2.0 and 67% requirements.
-Student eligible for continued enrollment and financial aid for one more semester to achieve good standing.
-Students on financial aid warning will not be permitted to register without meeting with their officially assigned advisor and preparing an Academic Success Plan.
-Student enrollment is limited to 14 hours.
-(Students on probation will sometimes be advised to delay subsequent enrollment to resolve the problems causing poor performance.)

-Academic Suspension - If a student's GPA is below 2.0 for the first time at the end of the spring semester, the student will be placed on academic suspension, but will be allowed continued enrollment.
-However, the student must successfully appeal for continued financial aid eligibility.
+Academic Suspension - If a student's GPA is below 2.0 at the end of the spring semester, the student will be placed on academic suspension and must successfully appeal for continued enrollment and financial aid eligibility.